 - This turns out to be behind the mystery in Infinity Beach.
 The aliens were much smaller than humans, and panicked and opened fire when they thought they were being trapped.
 The mistake was then covered up by the crew, and later the authorities who were worried about how the aliens might react to the news that humans had killed their kind.

 - In Babylon 5, the Earth-Minbari war began due a series of faux pases on both sides.
 An EarthForce squadron enters a Minbari system that they believe is neutral space.
 Upon discovering alien ships, the commander ignores First Contact protocol and starts using an active scan on the Minbari ships.
 Unbeknownst to them, one of the ships is carrying the Grey Council, the Minbari government.
-Showing remarkable patience, the Warrior Caste satai (member of the Grey Council), who happens to be in charge at the moment, orders the ships to activate the stealth system and scan back at full power.
+Showing remarkable patience, one of the Warrior Caste satai (member of the Grey Council), who happens to be in charge at the moment, orders the ships to activate the stealth system and scan back at full power.
 He had no way of knowing this would jam the sensors and jump drives on the EarthForce ships.
 The Minbari ships then approach with all gunports open, a gesture of respect and peaceful intent in their culture (you can see everything they have).
 Captain Jankowski of EarthForce, not knowing of this tradition, mistook it for an aggressive move and sent messages that they came in peace.
 But he called them in English, that the Minbari could not understand, and when they did not respond and a power spike on a Minbari ship made it look like they were charging their weapons he ordered them to open fire.
 The attack killed the Minbari leader, and in their rage the Minbari started a drawn-out war that left people on both sides feeling terribly guilty.

 - In the Doctor Who story "The Ambassadors of Death", something unclear went horribly wrong when an unnamed alien species first encountered humans, with two of the three astronauts involved being killed and the third becoming a vengeance-crazed psychotic.
 This was probably related to the aliens' extreme biological incompatibility with humans - they are radiation-eaters who even communicate by exchanging short coded bursts of hard ionising radiation, and a friendly greeting from them fired directly at a human causes instant death.